pixelSplat: 3D Gaussian Splats from Image Pairs for Scalable Generalizable 3D Reconstruction: Experiments

 We report quantitative results in~\Cref{tab:comparison_acid}.
 Our method outperforms the baselines on all metrics, with especially significant improvements in perceptual distance (LPIPS).
 We show qualitative results in Fig.~\ref{fig:comparison_joint}.
 Compared to the baselines, our method is better at capturing fine details and correctly inferring 3D structure in portions of each scene that are only observed by one reference view.

-\paragraph{Training and Inference cost} As demonstrated in \Cref{tab:comparison_acid}, our method is \textit{significantly} less resource-intensive than the baselines.
-Compared to the next-fastest baseline, our method's cost to infer a single scene (encoding) and then render 100 images (decoding), the approximate number in a RealEstate10k or ACID sequence, is about 650 times less.
+\paragraph{Training and Inference cost} As shown in \Cref{tab:comparison_acid}, our method is \textit{significantly} less resource-intensive than the baselines.
+Compared to the next-fastest one, our method's cost to infer a single scene (encoding) and then render 100 images (decoding), the approximate number in a RealEstate10k or ACID sequence, is about 650 times less.
 Our method also uses significantly less memory per ray at training time.

 \paragraph{Point cloud rendering} To qualitatively evaluate our method's ability to infer a structured 3D representation, we visualize the Gaussians it produces from views that are far outside the training distribution in~\Cref{fig:point_clouds}.
 We visualize point clouds using the version of our model that has been fine-tuned with a depth regularizer.
 Note that while the resulting Gaussians facilitate high-fidelity novel-view synthesis for in-distribution camera poses, they suffer from the same failure modes as 3D Gaussians optimized using the original 3D Gaussian splatting method~\cite{kerbl20233d}.
 Specifically, reflective surfaces are often transparent, and Gaussians appear billboard-like when viewed from out-of-distribution views.